tednaleid/ganda/docs/README.md

 ## Notebooks

-- GUIDE.ipynb - An interactive bash jupyter notebook that demonstrates how to use `ganda` to make parallel http requests and process the responses in a pipeline.
+- GANDA_TOUR.ipynb - An interactive bash jupyter notebook that demonstrates how to use `ganda` to make parallel http requests and process the responses in a pipeline.